octavecms/cms-bundle/README.md

 The synergy between the systems allows for customization while keeping web development and content maintenance hassle-free.

 ## Key benefits to website editor:
-* drag-and-drop website structure management
+* drag-and-drop to manage website structure
 * drag-and-drop to create web pages from collection of features
 * media library
 * content versions